Website URL : http://www.ucu.org.uk/1842

 Over recent years prison education has been through privatisation and contracting out of services, cuts in resources and staff, lowering of pay rates and narrowing of the prison education curriculum.

 The threat of redundancy has never been more acute for UCU members.
 This is a 3-day course aimed at all branch officers and reps who are likely to be involved in challenging redundancies and/or supporting members facing redundancy.
 We recommend that at least one representative from each branch attends.

 Click here to find out more and to register.

 Prison education potential being squandered

-February 2014: Prisoners are not getting the help they need to turn their lives around because of a failing prison education system with no continuity, warns a report released by UCU and the Institute of Education (IoE).
-The report says the power of prison educators to help offenders turn their lives around is being 'squandered' due to constant retendering for teaching contracts.
+February 2014: a report released by UCU and the Institute of Education (IoE) says the power of prison educators to help offenders turn their lives around is being 'squandered' due to constant retendering for teaching contracts.

 UCU is the only union that represents all prison education lecturers.
 During privatisation UCU (as NATFHE) took the issues of prison education lecturers to the European Court of Justice and won.
 After lobbying by UCU during summer 2006, prison educators also won guarantees that the cost and value of their pension will remain effectively unchanged despite a change of employer.

 UCU in in regular contact with the Home Office, OLSU, LSC and the colleges and other providers who employ lecturing staff.
 UCU also works very closely with other trade unions in the criminal justice sector and with other organisations concerned with the welfare of prisoners such as the Prison Reform Trust, The Howard league for penal Reform, and the Prisoner Education Trust.

 There are UCU prison education branches, but most members are members of the UCU branch of whichever college is their employer.
 UCU branch officers can offer information and advice.